Sign Up for Ross Communications

 Bills are sent approximately two weeks prior to the due date.
 You must be enrolled in a term to be billed for tuition and fees.

-Direct PLUS Loans are part of the federal Direct Loan Program.
-Graduate/professional students apply separately for the PLUS, in addition to completing a FAFSA, if additional funds are needed to cover remaining tuition and/or other cost of attendance items.
-A student may borrow up to the amount of the cost of attendance, minus any other financial assistance the student receives.
+Students apply separately for the Grad PLUS Loan in addition to completing a FAFSA if additional funds are needed to cover remaining tuition and/or other cost of attendance items.
+Students may borrow up to the amount of their cost of attendance, minus any other financial assistance a student receives.
 Note that it takes an average of four weeks to process loans through our office.

 Private student loans are offered through a variety of banks and other lenders.
 Students seeking private loans must apply separately from their financial aid application through an individual lender.
 The best rates on these loans are generally offered to borrowers with good credit and/or who have a cosigner with good credit.